sebastianst/GenesisZ/README.md

                         -C and -z
   -n NONCE, --nonce NONCE
-                        nonce to start with when searching for a valid equihash solution; parsed as hex -p PUBKEY, --pubkey PUBKEY
+                        nonce to start with when searching for a valid equihash solution; parsed as hex, leading zeros may be omitted.
+  -r ROUNDS, --rounds ROUNDS
+                        how many nonces to check at most -p PUBKEY, --pubkey PUBKEY
                         the pubkey found in the output transaction script -b BITS, --bits BITS  the target in compact representation, defining a